Filing and Letters

 SAMPLE Notice of Plan Termination

 If the plan has been or will be terminated, the following sample 204(h) notice may be modified and used by the Plan Administrator to notify the plan participants.
-You may delete the line at the bottom about a small copying charge if you are not charging one.

 NAME OF PLAN